Dusan91/E-commerce-PWA-catalog/README.md

 1. **Limited Offline Functionality**:

+   - All products are automatically cached on first visit (via cache pre-warming)
-   - Can only view previously cached products offline
+   - Can view all cached products, categories, and filters offline
    - Cannot add new products or perform mutations offline
    - No background sync for offline actions
+   - Cache must be warmed up while online first

 2. **Cache Management**:

-   - Cache expiration is fixed (24 hours for service worker, 5 minutes for client cache)
+   - Cache expiration is fixed (7 days for service worker, 5 minutes for client cache)
    - Automatic cache cleanup prevents memory leaks
-   - Cache size limits enforced (50 entries for service worker, 100 for client cache)
+   - Cache size limits enforced (500 entries for service worker, 100 for client cache)
+   - Automatic cache pre-warming ensures all data is cached on first visit
    - Manual cache clearing available via API

 3. **No Real Backend**: